 Schenk has exhibited her paintings in Germany, the United Kingdom, and soon, the Netherlands.
 The works have a realism one would expect in a photograph, but then they shimmer or flash, capturing the dynamic nature of an iridescent specimen in a way a conventional image cannot.
 They change their rich colors as the viewer moves, like the butterfly and beetle tissues they depict.
 “It’s almost like a competition between the photograph and the painting,” says Schenk.
 “For the moment, I’m winning.”

-This article originally appeared on our blog, Facts So Romantic, in April 2014.
+This article was originally published in Nautilus Magazine‘s blog, Facts So Romantic, in April 2014.